 Pinch of salt

-Bake for 28-35 min, until the top is golden brown and an inserted toothpick comes out clean (mine took 30).
-Allow to fully cool before removing from pan and serving alongside a cup of warm coffee or tea!
+2. Oil the sides and bottom of an 8-9 inch cake tin before lining the bottom with parchment paper (or skip the paper if your tin is a trustworthy non-stick pan).
+Pour in the batter, and evenly sprinkle over the streusel.
+Bake in a middle rack in the oven for 28-35 min, until the top is golden brown and an inserted toothpick comes out clean (mine took 30 min).
+It will be fragile when hot, so allow to fully cool before removing from pan, and serving alongside a cup of warm coffee or tea!